mocobeta/embcli/docs/docs/vector_search.md

 emb ingest -m 3-small -c mycollection -f my-corpus.csv --batch-size 50
 ```

-### other options
+### Other options

 For other options common options to `ingest-sample`, refer to [emb ingest-sample command](#ingest-sample-command).

 ## `search` command

-`emb search` command searches for documents in the vector store collection for a query.
+`emb search` command searches for documents in a collection for a query.

+**Note:** if the model provides options for generating query-optimized embeddings, those will be implicitly used for searching.
+For example, for the Gemini embedding models, `task_type=retrieval_query` option will be added.

 ```bash
 emb search --help